 - It helps to promote the products by advertising them.
 That means your packing itself helps the customer to know about your product.

 - Packing of some materials may be useful for re-use.

 - Good packing leads to reduce the losses of handling issues so that it reduces the marketing cost.

 Different packaging methods used by the packing department of different industries

 Packaging methods differ from industry to industry.
 The most common packaging products are cartoon boxes, wrappers, envelopes, bottles, containers, etc.

-But it is important to decide which packaging suites your product.
-Here some packaging methods
+But it is essential to decide which packaging suites your product.
+Here are some packaging methods